 If you are anything like me then you probably hate standing out as a tourist when travelling.
 Somehow the word tourist has a negative connotation whilst traveller conjures up images of knowledgeable worldly individuals.
-Well, I’m here to help you blend in as a local next time you visit Spain.
+Well, I’m here to help you blend in as a local next time you visit Spain by sharing with you some quirky Spanish habits!
 I grew up in the North of Spain until I turned 17 and have recently returned from a 3 week tour of Spain where despite my English looks and somewhat funny accent I still manage to fool most locals!
+I will also cover the most confusing topic of all: what the tipping etiquette is in Spain!

 Before we get stuck in to living the local life I do need to highlight that Spain is a big country and very regional.
 Each region has their own culture, cuisine, idiosyncrasies, dialects, accents and in some cases their own language too.
 Even within the same county you will get differences.
 In fact, these can change from one town to another.
 It’s important to be mindful of these and not to generalise.
 Having said that, it would be impossible for me to write this article without some generalising, and therefore I just want to say that my notes are based on my knowledge of having grown up in the Basque Country and of my experiences whilst travelling around Spain.

-Learning some words is the best way to blend in with the locals
+Learn some useful Spanish words and phrases to better blend in with the locals

 I’m sure this will come as no surprise.
 The better you can speak the local language, the easier you will fit in.
 Not only will it make it easier to communicate but the locals will really appreciate the effort.
 Although all kids learn English at school, I can tell you from experience that the teaching is often poor at best and the grasp of the English language is rarely good outside of tourist hotspots.
 If you are reading this article though you are probably wanting to leave the tourist trail behind.

-Before I go to any country I like to learn the basics:
+Before I go to any country I like to learn some basic words and phrases:

 - Hello – Hola